CamilleAnna/HamiltonRuleMicrobiome_gitRepos/README.md

 ### analysis

+0_samples_data.R: parse the HMP portal manifest file to extarct unique sample/subject metagenome access link.
+This gives 251 samples.
+Out of these, 12 were filtered at different stage of the analysis.
+Hence, in the final analysis, 239 samples are included.
+Specifically:
+HMP_SRS013215_454	Download failed.
+Not a WGS file HMP_SRS015794_454	Download failed.
+Not a WGS file HMP_SRS016989_454	Download failed.
+Not a WGS file HMP_SRS057049	Quality filtering (MOCAT) left no read HMP_SRS011084	Large file cause pipeline crash HMP_SRS014235	Large file cause pipeline crash HMP_SRS015890	Large file cause pipeline crash HMP_SRS017433	Large file cause pipeline crash HMP_SRS018313	Large file cause pipeline crash HMP_SRS021219	Large file cause pipeline crash HMP_SRS019286	No species met minimum read depths for SNP calling (MIDAS) HMP_SRS045324	Contains only species unique to that host, hence filtered at relatedness computation step.
+Given the species found in that host, likely there were a mistake in the HMP metadata, those were all species commonly found in oral cavity.
+This must be an oral sample, not feces

+Output:
+- List of samples and access links: ./output/tables/HMP_first_visit_smaples.txt

 1_midas_per_sample.sh: download HMP metagenomes, process with MOCAT, run MIDAS.
 Task array jobs, using $SGE_TASK_ID env variable to process the $SGE_TASK_ID th sample.
 Run as many task as there are samples listed in ./data/HMP_samples_first_visit_available (251).
 Requires user defined environemental variables $programs_install_dir and $user_dir.

 run as: